- Milken Institute School of Public Health at the George Washington University - Online Master of Health Administration (MHA)

-- William O. Cleverley Scholarship – Connected with the Master of Health Administration program at Ohio State University, this scholarship program is to support the health care managers of the future.
-Any student enrolled in this program are eligible to receive the award of the scholarship for their future tuition, fees and expenses.
+- William O. Cleverley Scholarship – Connected with the Master of Health Administration program at Ohio State University, this scholarship program was created to support the health care managers of the future.
+Students enrolled in this program are eligible to receive the award of the scholarship for their future tuition, fees, and expenses.

 - Scholarship for Disadvantaged Students – Students from disadvantaged backgrounds, as defined by the U.S. Department of Health and Human Services, are able to apply for tuition assistance from this program.
 The funds are designed to cover tuition, as well as reasonable educational and living expenses.

 - Nationwide Children’s and The Ohio State University Wexner Medical Joint Administrative Fellowship – This two-year fellowship provides training in both a pediatric teaching hospital and a state-operated academic medical center.
 The two-year term provides many opportunities for gain valuable experience in different areas and with different governance structures, financial systems, organizational designs, and more.

 - Cleveland Clinic Administrative Fellowship – This pioneering medical institution created the one-year administrative fellowship to provide opportunities to promising health administrative graduates.

 - Premier Health Partners Administrative Fellowship – Ladders are used to describe the way the fellowship operates for those accepted to the positions.
 As fellows gain experience and understanding of each aspect of the delivery system, they assume a greater level of responsibility.

 Additional Health Links for Ohio

 - Ohio Department of Job and Family Services

 - Ohio Family & Children First

 - Healthy Ohio